nafeesaamirmuazu/moonlitscent/README.md

 ## 🎨 Design Inspiration

-The design is inspired by the Moonlit Scent logo, featuring:
+The design is inspired by the Moonlit logo, featuring:

 - Luxury black and gold color palette
 - Elegant typography